 Another option is fat grafting; fat can be harvested from areas where it is unwanted (the hip rolls, muffin tops, abdomen) and injected into the smaller breast to make it match the opposite side.
 The advantages of fat grafting include the fact that we use only the patient’s own “natural tissues.”
 There is no reliance on a silicone implant or any other foreign device.
 The other advantage of fat grafting is as the patient gains or loses weight over the years, the breast treated with fat grafting will become bigger or smaller, just like the opposite side!

-Dr. Neal Handel has successfully treated hundreds of patients for breast asymmetry in Santa Barbara & Los Angeles, CA.
+Dr. Neal Handel has successfully treated hundreds of patients for breast asymmetry in Beverly Hills, CA.

 Some patients have more advanced breast asymmetry; in these situations, just inserting two different sized implants will not adequately correct the problem.
 In such cases, it is often necessary to perform a breast uplift (mastopexy) on the larger breast.
 Typically, the nipple is lower on the larger breast and needs to be elevated or raised up to a level to match the nipple on the opposite side.
 This is accomplished by the mastopexy, and then breast implants are inserted (usually on both sides).
 Sometimes, the same size implant is placed on both sides; sometimes two different sized implants are used to achieve the best final result.
 Correction of breast asymmetry using mastopexy results in scars on the breasts, but the overwhelming majority of patients feel it is a worthwhile “tradeoff.”
 They are happy to have the improvement in breast shape and symmetry.
 Typically, the scars heal well and over time, become unnoticeable.